RGB-WG/rgb-schemata/README.md

 * __Non-inflatable assets (NIA)__, implementing RGB20 interface.
   This is the simplest form of a fungible asset/token, which doesn't provide such features as secondary issue, ability to change asset name and parameters, ability to burn or replace the asset.

 * __Unique digital asset (UDA)__, implementing RGB21 interface.
   This is the simplest form of an NFT, which has one issuance of a single non-fungible and non-fractionable token with a representative attached media file and a preview.

+* __Collectible fungible assets (CFA)__, implementing RGB25 interface.
+  This is the simplest form of collectible fungible assets

 ## Library